mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 Extensibility in general makes it possible to enlarge the maximum number of available bits, therefore as long as any extensibility is implemented using the number of available bits as a restriction on the information exposed is not possible.
-Further any available bits that have no dedicated use at a certain part of a communication (e.g. reserved bits as an simple example) can be exploit as a side channel to directly signal information or connect available information with certain packets.
+Further, any available bits that have no dedicated use at a certain part of a communication (e.g. reserved bits as an simple example) can be exploit as a side channel to directly signal information or connect available information with certain packets.
 See {{I-D.trammell-privsec-defeating-tcpip-meta}} for further examples.

-Any realization
-of a signaling protocol which does not preserve the security properties of applications with respect to their operation without this extension, or which presents a threat to end-user privacy with respect to operation without the extension, is not likely to be deployed.
+Any realization of a signaling protocol which does not preserve the security properties of applications with respect to their operation without this extension, or which presents a threat to end-user privacy with respect to operation without the extension, is not likely to be deployed.